 The current Soil Conservation Act does not do enough to keep our soil nourished and maintained.
 Pausing food production by paying off farmers does not restore damaged soil.

-Instead, we need legislation like the ‘Soil and Regenerative Farming Act’ that enforces stricter food farming guidelines, utilizing regenerative organic practices like the use of cover crops, planned and holistic grazing, no-tillage farming, and the outright ban of toxic chemicals on tillage and livestock farms.
+Instead, we need legislation like the ‘Soil and Regenerative Farming Act’ that enforces stricter food farming guidelines, utilizing the core principles of permaculture and regenerative organic practices like the use of cover crops, planned and holistic grazing, no-tillage farming, and the outright ban of toxic chemicals on tillage and livestock farms.

 A sweeping new act like this would not only better protect our soil and improve the quality of the food we consume every day but also ensure our all systems of food farming are safe, secure, and sustainable for future generations.

 Looking to learn more on the subject of Soil Conservation and Regenerative Agriculture?
 Check out our article on our Top 5 Books on Regenerative Agriculture which is a shortlist of easy to read titles we highly recommend to anyone looking to lean more on this critically important topic.